PTAB

 3. Grounds for Unpatentability

-Ground 1: Claims 1-13 are obvious over Sapuntzakis in view of Holzmann.
+Ground 1: Claims 1-13 are obvious over Sapuntzakis and Holzmann.

 • Core Argument for this Ground:

-• Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine these references to improve performance.
-Both address efficient management of shared OS images.
-A POSITA implementing Sapuntzakis's system would be motivated to incorporate the well-known and more detailed caching techniques from Holzmann to predictably improve system speed and resource utilization.
+• Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine these references because both address the efficient management of shared OS images.
+A POSITA would be motivated to integrate Holzmann’s detailed caching techniques into the Sapuntzakis system to improve performance, a well-understood and predictable enhancement.

-Ground 2: Claims 14-27 are obvious over Sapuntzakis in view of Federwisch.
+Ground 2: Claims 14-27 are obvious over Sapuntzakis and Federwisch.

 • Core Argument for this Ground:

-Ground 3: Claims 1-13 are obvious over Birse in view of Holzmann.
+Ground 3: Claims 1-13 are obvious over Birse and Holzmann.

 • Core Argument for this Ground: